Cookies Policy

 _hjIncludedInSessionSample 1 Year This Cookie is set to let Hotjar know, whether that visitor is included in the data sampling defined by your site’s daily session limit.

-_hjRecordingEnabled End of Session This is added when a Recording starts and is read, when the recording module is initialized to see, if the user is already in a recording, in a particular session.
+_hjRecordingEnabled End of Session This is added when a Recording starts and is read, when the recording module is initialised to see, if the User is already in a recording, in a particular session.

 bcookie 2 Years This Cookie is set by LinkedIn.
 The purpose of the Cookie is to enable LinkedIn functionalities on the page.